 Filming has begun on the four sequels to Avatar, James Cameron’s 2009

 3-D CGI adventure about a paraplegic marine who lands on the planet Pandora to mine unobtainium.
 This time, though, Cameron is really gonna make it happen — he’s not playing around!
 He’s spent much of the last decade teasing us about the upcoming installments, throwing out piecemeal updates (with occasional breaks for a Titanic rerelease or to shade Alien: Covenant).
-But this time, he’s serious: This week, Cameron and his crew started filming the installments known as the The Avatar Sequels, which will come with a budget of $1 billion.
+But this time, he’s serious.
+Avatar 2 even has a title, The Way of Water.
+It’s the first of the installments known as the The Avatar Sequels, which will come with a budget of $1 billion.
 (That’s three and a half Lord of the Rings trilogies, six Wonder Womans, 66 Hurt Lockers, and 250 Moonlights.)
 Here’s a timeline of all Cameron’s Avatar promises that once seemed broken, or at least teetering on the edge of breaking, but he’s definitely about to make good on them, you’ll see.
 You’ll all see.

 January 14, 2010: Now he says there won’t just be another — there will be several more. ““I’ve had a story line in mind from the start — there are even scenes in Avatar that I kept in because they lead to the sequel,” he tells EW.
 “It just makes sense to think of it as a two or three film arc, in terms of the business plan.”

 February 16, 2010: We’re not only getting several more trips to Pandora, but a book!
 “I told myself, if it made money, I’d write a book.
 There are things you can do in books that you can’t do with films,” Cameron says.
 Your middle-school librarian nods in agreement.